LAST

 A city child against your will.

-See yourself as a five-year-old in your grandparents’
+See yourself as a

-country home kitchen on Sunday evening,
+country home kitchen on Sunday

 the Sunday of every leaving,

-you sat sniffing on that wooden parapet
+you sat sniffing on that wooden

 by the window, you were leaving that

-and the mountain outside that you wanted
+and the mountain outside

-to explore “for ever and heather”,
+to explore for ever and heather,

-and the curtains between this
+curtains between this

 alcove of a room and the scullery.

-The curtains.
 There was all you wanted

-on that rough texture, that smile of golden leaves,
+on that rough texture, that smile of golden

 it was a sober, quiet landscape even if

-there were deer hunters hills shepherds chestnut trees,
+there were deer hunters

 and a setting sun well settled,

-good for the next rich autumn.
+for the next rich autumn.

 ON THE SEAFRONT STONES